damey2011/circularfashion/README.md

 ]
 ```

-while the initial endpoint (material attributes) return data like this:
+while the initial endpoint (material attributes) returns data like this:

 ```json
 [